About Emilie

 ATCL | BMus (Hons) | PgDip

-Emilie has performed in places such as the Houses of Parliament, Buckingham Palace, Glyndebourne Opera House, Bath Abbey, St. David's Hall Cardiff, The Sherman Theatre Cardiff, and Edinburgh Festival Fringe.
+Emilie has graced some of the most iconic stages in the UK, including the Houses of Parliament, Buckingham Palace, Glyndebourne Opera House, Bath Abbey, St. David's Hall Cardiff, and The Sherman Theatre Cardiff, as well as the renowned Edinburgh Festival Fringe.

-Emilie has a Postgraduate Diploma in Classical Voice from the Royal Welsh College of Music and Drama, graduating in September 2019, and a First-Class Undergraduate Music Degree from City University of London; she was awarded the City University Music Prize 2018 for the highest graded final recital of her year.
+Emilie has a Postgraduate Diploma in Classical Voice from the Royal Welsh College of Music and Drama and a First-Class Undergraduate Music Degree from City University of London; she was also awarded the City University Music Prize for the highest graded final recital of her year.

-Achievements and engagements include; winner of both the 'Song from A Show' and 'Championship Solo' competitions at Abergavenny Eisteddfod 2022, main cast member in Payday Party, a commissioned piece of political theatre by Common Wealth Theatre company, which was performed at both Chapter Arts Centre and at the 2022 Edinburgh Fringe (the cast represented Wales at The Fringe and the show was sponsored by the Arts Council of Wales).
-Emilie was runner up at the 2023 Dunraven Young Welsh Singer of the Year competition, and made her debut as The Queen of Sheba in Händel's Solomon, performed at Bath Abbey in April 2023, (the first time the work had been performed in Bath for 250 years.
+Some of her achievements include winning both the ‘Song from A Show’ and ‘Championship Solo’ competitions at the Abergavenny Eisteddfod 2022.
+She was also a principal cast member in Payday Party, a politically charged new work commissioned by Common Wealth Theatre Company, which premiered at Chapter Arts Centre and the 2022 Edinburgh Festival Fringe.
+The production, sponsored by the Arts Council of Wales, represented Wales at The Fringe.
+In 2023, Emilie was named runner-up at the Dunraven Young Welsh Singer of the Year competition and made her debut as The Queen of Sheba in Händel’s Solomon, performed at Bath Abbey.
+This performance marked the first time in 250 years that the work had been presented in Bath, further establishing Emilie as one of the leading voices in classical music.